luonga/Excercise-Tracker-App/README.md

 Excercise Tracker App

 A Single Page Application that tracks the user's excercises.
-The user can add, edit, or delete excercises.
+The user can add, edit, or delete exercises.
 I used React for the front-end UI app and a REST API using Node and Express for the back-end web service.
 MongoDB was used for persistence.